 Professor Lore came to Rutgers in 2006 to become the founding co-director of the Children's Justice Clinic, the first Rutgers Law clinic to focus on children.
 As part of the clinic, third-year law students receive academic credit for representing children in southern New Jersey facing juvenile delinquency matters.
 In addition to providing legal services, students also work with their clients to address the causes of delinquency problems in their home environment.

 Prior to joining the Rutgers faculty in 2006, Professor Lore served as the Acting Director of the Farmworker Legal Aid Clinic at Villanova University School of Law.
 He also has worked as a staff attorney and pro bono coordinator at the Bluhm Legal Clinic of Northwestern University School of Law where he managed the training and supervision of more than 200 Chicago area law firm attorneys who represented children in juvenile court.
 Before pursuing a teaching career, he was an assistant public defender at the Defender Association of Philadelphia and the Cook County Public Defender's Office in Chicago.
 Throughout his career he has litigated hundreds of trials and motions before a wide variety of courts and administrative agencies.

-Professor Lore serves on several committees and boards, including the New Jersey Supreme Court Committee on Minority Concerns and the New Jersey Supreme Court Civil Practice Committee.
+Professor Lore serves on several committees and boards, including the New Jersey Supreme Court Civil Practice Committee and the New Jersey Supreme Court Rules of Evidence Committee.
 He is an expert on issues of children’s rights, juvenile law, and trial advocacy and has been a frequent contributor to various media outlets throughout the country.